Diving among sea lions in the Sea of Cortez – Mexico

 From January through March, Magdalena Bay turns into a veritable whale paradise.
 During this period, some 200 to 300 gray whales migrate annually from the icy waters of the Bering Strait to the warm, sheltered bays of Baja California Sur.
 Here they give birth to their young and prepare for the long journey home.

-On a comfortable boat excursion, you get the chance to admire these impressive animals up close.
-Mothers with calves swim quietly past the boats, and sometimes they even come curiously closer.
+On a comfortable boat excursion, you will have the chance to admire these impressive animals up close.
+Mothers with calves quietly swim past the boats, and sometimes they even approach curiously.
 Although you are not allowed to enter the water, this unique encounter from the boat is already an unforgettable experience.

 An absolute must for nature lovers and a wonderful addition to your trip during the winter season!

-Snorkeling with orcas and devil rays (April to June)
+Snorkeling with orcas and mobula whales (April to June)

 A snorkeling excursion to La Ventana is a unique opportunity to encounter some of the world’s most spectacular marine animals in their natural habitat.
 From April through June, conditions are ideal for spotting orcas, which are regularly observed in the waters around La Ventana.
 You can also see mobula rays (also known as devil rays), which migrate in huge schools and sometimes jump out of the water in impressive leaps.